On the absorption of radiation by the negatively charged hydrogen ion. I. General theory and construction of the wave functions: Introduction

-In this study we analyze the bound-free and free-free transitions in the negatively charged hydrogen ions.
-Our main goal is to improve earlier evaluations of the photodetachment cross-section and the total cross-section of the free-free transitions in the H$^{-}$ ion.
-In particular, we want to re-consider the validity of some approximations made in earlier works where the absorption of radiation by the negatively charged hydrogen ions has been evaluated \cite{Chand} - \cite{FroSm03}.
-Below, we pay a significant attention to the formulas which are used in numerical calculations of the absorption coefficient of the H$^{-}$ ion.
-Results of different numerical calculations are discussed here very briefly, since we want to include such a discussion in our next paper.
+Currently, the photodetachment cross-section of the H$^{-}$ ion must be determined to very high accuracy ($\pm$ 0.5 \%).
+The moderate accuracy known from earlier works ($\pm$ 6 \% - 10 \%) is not sufficient to describe effects directly related to the climate change and surface temperature variations.
+In our study we try to improve the accuracy of numerical evaluations of the photodetachment cross-sections for the H$^{-}$ ion(s).
+Below, we pay a significant attention to the formulas which are used in calculations of the bound-free absorption coefficient of the H$^{-}$ ion.
+Results of different numerical calculations are discussed here very briefly, since many of them are included in our next paper.

+Our original plan also included accurate numerical evaluation of the free-free absorption coefficient for the negatively charged hydrogen ions.
+However, by deriving the corresponding formulas we have found a number of unsolved problems.
+In particular, the idea of inverse bremsstrahlung in the field of atomic polarization potentials is not welcomed by many authors in Quantum Electrodynamics.
+Another problem is a substantial energy-dependence of the atomic polarization potential.
+Combination of all these facts lead to the conclusion that accurate numerical evaluation of the free-free absorption coefficient for the negatively charged hydrogen atom is hardly possible at this time.